Rating:

 Near-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effects of the multiple pea products and the chickpeas, this looks like the profile of a kibble containing a below-average amount of meat.
+When you consider the protein-boosting effect of the multiple pea products and the chickpeas, this looks like the profile of a kibble containing a moderate amount of meat.

 Bottom line?